 Visual Communion: a series of symposia and events on the art, architecture and craft of the Eucharist

-The first two symposia are on the 7&8 September in Durham and the 10 November in Coventry.
+The first symposium took place on the 7&8 September in Durham and the next is on 10 November in Coventry.
 Visit our Visual Communion page for more details.

 What can we offer you?